Learn Python with Talk Python's 270 hours of courses

 27:05 And when, or at least multiple processes.

-27:22 – One point to add to that is that the sync to thread option applies to the dependency injection as well.
+27:22 One point to add to that is that the sync to thread option applies to the dependency injection as well.

 27:27 And so it's not just the routes that you can add that flag to.

-27:30 And so to your point about databases, all those pieces can have that same kind of behavior.
+27:30 And so to your point about databases, all those pieces can, can have that same kind of behavior.

-27:42 Yeah, so that's one difference and another difference.
+27:43 So that's one difference and another difference.

-27:56 But if you look, for example, at the Sonic example, you see that it doesn't suffer from the same problem.
+27:56 But if you look, for example, at the sonic example, you see that it doesn't suffer from the same problem.

 28:06 The other big difference is because what we're looking at here is serializing a dictionary into a list of dictionaries into JSON.

-28:30 Well, not just JSON, it's also for MessagePack, which is an insane thing.
+28:30 Well, not just JSON, it's also for message pack, which is an insane thing.

 28:48 And it's super fast.